richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 When you erase a user, the following user data is deleted:

-- Who the person is following, the connection to conversations and topics they were following, and the connection to users who were following them
+- Who the person is following, connections to conversations and articles they're following, and connections to users who were following them

 - Bookmarks, language preferences, notification settings, and account activity